launchdarkly/api-client-java/docs/AuditLogApi.md

 # **getAuditLogEntry**
 > AuditLogEntry getAuditLogEntry(resourceId)

-Get an audit log entry by ID
+Use this endpoint to fetch a single audit log entry by its resouce ID.

 ### Example
 ```java